-- 5.15 Fradley currently has two community halls serving it.
-However, these are limited in size and the range of activities that can be supported.
+- 5.16 Fradley currently has two community halls serving it.
+However, these are limited in size and the range of activities that can be supported and are already fully used.
 In particular they are not suited to changing ways of providing community facilities, specifically through co-location.
 Community space increasingly should be flexible so that it can cater for the wide range of needs.
-The existing facilities were never designed to enable this. - 5.16 The development of land at Fradley Park was supposed to provide a new public house, for which planning permission has been granted.
-However, as at October 2017, there has been limited commercial interest in providing such a facility despite the fact that the community has expressed strong interest in having a pub serve the area. - 5.17 Recently there have been growing numbers of examples of communities taking over the running of such facilities.
+The existing facilities were never designed to enable this.
+Moreover, for some of the new development in the planning pipeline, such as that at Fradley Park, the new residents will be a long way from these facilities which will discourage their use as well as being accessed on foot or by bicycle. - 5.17 The community has expressed strong interest in having a pub serve the area and the planning permission granted for development of land at Fradley Park included the provision of a new public house.
+As of March 2018, there is interest from a brewery in providing such a facility as a multi-purpose venue, including possibly a café and community hub.
+This is considered to represent a good location for such a facility in terms of its ability to be easily accessed by the community. - 5.18 Such provision does not automatically require a commercial operator to provide and run such a facility.
+Recently there have been growing numbers of examples of communities taking over the running of such facilities.
 Whilst this is commonly an existing pub, the same principle could apply to new provision.
 Engagement with the community as part of the Neighbourhood Plan process has demonstrated interest in running the pub as a community facility.
-Such a scenario would then create the potential for this to be used as a multi-use community facility. - 5.18 The community is currently served by a mobile library unit.
-There is a wish to have a more permanent library facility in Fradley and again, there is the potential to run this as a community concern, either as part of local authority library provision or alternatively as an independent facility. - 5.19 As is identified in the Economy section of the Neighbourhood Plan, the encouragement and growth of small and start-up businesses needs managed workspace and rooms to hold meetings.
-A community hub could provide this, with meeting space being provided either permanently or within space that can be reconfigured for alternative use outside of the working day.
+Such a scenario would then create the potential for this to be used as a multi-use community facility. - 5.19 The community is currently served by a mobile library unit.
+There is a wish to have a more permanent library facility in Fradley and again, there is the potential to run this as a community concern, either as part of local authority library provision or alternatively as an independent facility. - 5.20 As is identified in the Economy section of the Neighbourhood Plan, the encouragement and growth of small and start-up businesses needs managed workspace and rooms to hold meetings.
+A community hub could provide this, with meeting space being provided either permanently or within space that can be reconfigured for alternative use outside of the working day. - 5.21 The principle of provision of a new multi-purpose facility is therefore supported by the Neighbourhood Plan.
+This should ideally provide for a range of uses that include a pub/café and a community hub.
+What is important is that it is located where it can be easily accessed by the community.
+In particular, this means it should be within easy walking and cycling distance for the majority of existing residents of Fradley and for the new population who will live on the new developments in the planning pipeline.